MoSadie/MoSadie.github.io/say-my-name.md

 Usually while they're streaming if they don't know me they pronounce it as "Mo Sad ie" which I find personally funny.
 (For refernce I pronounce it as "Mo Sadie")

 No shame to them of course, they're reading my name blind outloud.
+It's hard, I've tried.

 Sorted by streamer: